appsmithorg/appsmith-docs/how-to-guides/how-to-use-ElasticSearch-as-a-data-source-on-Appsmith.md

 ![Elastic-1-gif](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic%20-%201%20gif.gif)

-Your application is now ready and can be easily deployed by clicking the Deploy button on the top rifht corner.
+Your application is now ready and can be easily deployed by clicking the Deploy button on the top right corner.
 You can also share your application to others by clicking the share button.
 You can also invite others to this app via email and even assign roles to them.

 ![Elastic-16](https://github.com/achintya-7/appsmith-docs/blob/v1.3/.gitbook/assets/Elastic%2016.png)